 Tax Evasion in the Restaurant Sector

-Revenu Québec intends to recover $2.3 billion by 2018-2019 (some $300 million per year) using the new measures implemented to fight tax evasion in the restaurant sector.
+Revenu Québec intends to recover over $2 billion by 2018-2019 through the measures implemented to fight tax evasion in the restaurant sector.

 Customers have the right to expect that restaurateurs report their actual sales and that they remit to the government the taxes collected on each sale.
 Moreover, tax evasion in the restaurant sector results in unfair competition for law-abiding restaurateurs.
 It is a matter of fairness for all taxpayers.